Running of the Bulls Checklist

 JOSEPHINE RYAN MURPHY

 The days are counting down fast to The Running Of The Bulls opening ceremony.
-Not long from now we’ll all be running for our lives, drunk on fear and adrenaline through the slippery streets of Pamplona followed by getting very drunk on actual alcohol and enjoying the best damn street festival in the Basque Country.
-But first, we’ve made a list of a few last minute things to consider in order to increase your chances of survival.
+Not long from now we’ll all be running for our lives, drunk on fear and adrenaline through the slippery streets of Pamplona followed by getting very drunk on actual alcohol and enjoying the best damn street festival in the Basque Country/Navarra/Spain.
+But first, we’ve made a running of the bulls checklist of a few last minute things to consider in order to increase your chances of survival.

 Slipknot your neckerchief